Hamanasu (train): Withdrawal

 The last Hamanasu services were discontinued in March 2016 ahead of the opening of the Hokkaido Shinkansen high-speed line.
 The last up service departed from Sapporo Station on 20 March 2016, and the last down service departed from Aomori on 21 March, arriving at Sapporo on 22 March.

 Reasons cited by JR Hokkaido for discontinuing the service included (1) the locomotives used to haul the train through the Seikan Tunnel not being able to operate through the tunnel after March 2016, (2) the lack of funds to purchase new locomotives, (3) the difficulties in securing paths through the tunnel at night due to inspections of the shinkansen infrastructure, and (4) aging rolling stock dating from 40 years ago.

 New JR Hokkaido Hamanasu Tourist Train

 JR Hokkaido has revived the Hamanasu name giving it to one of two multi-use Series 5000 tourist trains.
 These trains, remodelled Series 261 DMU's, are expected to replace the Crystal Express and the North Rainbow Express.

+SRT Royal Blossom

+As of August 2025, 2 sets of Royal Blossom are in service for excursion train and chartered train.